IorioD/MTD-manager-console/Setups/Falco_setup.md

    watch kubectl get pods -n falco
    ```
    now Falco is successfully installed.

+   For the implemented rules refer to [this file](../miscConfig/falco/falco-rules.yaml)

 ## 2. Test Falco
    1. install a test pod and use it to generate potential malicious events (open a shell and expose sensitive data)